terra-money/community-pool-vesting/README.md

 **Cliff-Vested Funds:**
 - `cliff_vested` funds can be wholly withdrawn after the vesting start time.
-- The contract tracks the total withdrawn `cliff_vested` and the amount already withdrawn to ensure that the unlocked funds can only be withdrawn a single time.
+- The contract tracks the total withdrawn `cliff_vested` funds and the amount already withdrawn to ensure that the unlocked funds can only be withdrawn a single time.

 **Vested Funds:**
-- `vested_funds` can be withdrawn after the vesting start time.
+- `vested_funds` are unlocked during the vesting period and can be withdrawn after the vesting start time.
 - The contract ensures that unlocked and cliff-vested funds have been withdrawn before allowing vested fund withdrawals.
 - Vested funds are calculated based on a linear vesting formula that considers the vesting start and end times.
 The formula is as follows:
   `Vested = Total Vesting Amount * (Current Time - Start Time) / (End Time - Start Time)`

-❗❗❗ An important detail to note is that delegation, undelegation, redelegation, and staking reward withdrawals are **enabled**, meaning that the vesting contract gives the `owner` the same permissions as vesting Luna from genesis. ❗❗❗
+❗❗❗ An important detail to note is that delegation, undelegation, redelegation, and staking reward withdrawals are **enabled**, meaning that the vesting contract gives the `owner` the same permissions as Luna vesting from genesis. ❗❗❗

 ### Messages